 It all started with the 80 Years War.
 In 1568, The Dutch issued a decree of independence from Spain.
-England had royal connections with the Dutch, and sent troops in support of them.
+England had royal connections with the Dutch, and sent troops supporting them.
 The English soldiers were given a concoction of spiced wine and juniper berries known as genever to help with pre-battle nerves.
 This is the origin of the term 'Dutch Courage'.
-Genever, over time was shortened to gen, then Anglicised to gin.
+Genever, over time, shortened to gen, then Anglicised to gin.

 Society folk tippled gin gently, while the lower classes imbibed with gusto.
 Half of London's pubs were gin joints.
 In cold weather, shops popped right out of the frozen Thames selling gingerbread and hot gin in what was known as the Frost Fairs.
 Totally unregulated, gin makers began to use turpentine, saw dust and sulphuric acid in their brews.
 When people started dropping dead from drinking gin, Parliament decided to do something about it.

 Gin drinking made it through the Jazz Age, American Prohibition, and a worldwide depression.
-It thrived during the two world wars, the second of which gin distilleries were targeted by the Germans as actively as was the navy.
+It thrived during the two world wars, even as the German army targeted gin distilleries as actively as they did their opposing forces.

 -Ryan Reynolds' Aviator Gin, Sandringham Estate Gin, Graham Norton's Irish Gin

 Making your own gin is fairly easy.
-But keep safe while making your own alcohol; there is always the risk of blindness, or at the least, extremely stupid behaviour.
+But keep safe while making, and drinking your own home-brew.
 My gin-making kit gave me two options: make my own base alcohol in my distillery or use an inexpensive vodka as my base.